AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/extensibility-override-globally-element-actions.md

 Explanations
 ------------
-Extensibility and customisation are one of the biggest advantages of Bellatrix.
-So, each Bellatrix desktop control gives you the possibility to override its behaviour for the whole test run.
+Extensibility and customisation are one of the biggest advantages of BELLATRIX.
+So, each BELLATRIX desktop control gives you the possibility to override its behaviour for the whole test run.
 You need to initialise the static delegates- **Override{MethodName}Globally**.
 ```csharp
 Button.OverrideClickGlobally = (e) =>
 {